arvidn/libtorrent/docs/building.rst

 First of all, you need to install ``automake`` and ``autoconf``.
 Many unix/linux systems comes with these preinstalled.

+The prerequisites for building libtorrent is boost.thread, boost.date_time and boost.filesystem.
+Those are the *compiled* boost libraries needed.
+The headers-only libraries needed include (but is not necessarily limited to) boost.bind, boost.ref, boost.multi_index, boost.optional, boost.lexical_cast, boost.integer, boost.iterator, boost.tuple, boost.array, boost.function,
+boost.smart_ptr, boost.preprocessor, boost.static_assert.

+If you want to build the ``client_test`` example, you'll also need boost.regex and boost.program_options.

 Step 1: Generating the build system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~